Celebrating Volunteers’ Week, 1-7 June

 In rowing, the annual British Rowing Volunteer of the Year Awards acknowledge the many volunteers that contribute to our sport.

-As mentioned in the current issue of Rowing & Regatta magazine, this year’s overall Volunteer of the Year Award winners were Martha Nutkins and Tom Hallett who transformed Derby Rowing Club by growing and diversifying its membership.
+This year’s overall Volunteer of the Year Award winners were Martha Nutkins and Tom Hallett who transformed Derby Rowing Club by growing and diversifying its membership.

 Derby has blossomed into a dynamic and welcoming rowing centre for the whole community with the men’s squad doubling in size and the women’s section expanding over the last year.